kailash-manasarovar/statement/docs/crimes/poisoning.md

 - I thought this RA was yet another autoimmune but when I traveled away from all my belongings for a short time, it cleared up.
 On returning home, it started up again.
 - I'm now throwing everything away or repeat washing it (10 times I'm told is how many times you have to wash such items to get rid of poisons).

+### Mandrake

+- This is an interesting herb that has been used for poisoning over millenia and grows native in the region.
+- It is a psychoactive plant and can induce visions.
+- As part of this, it will dilate pupils.
+- If taking it long-term, even in small doses, a person may become at risk for glaucoma due to the continuous dilation with can narrow the angles.

 ## Drugged at the conservatory in class

 - Powder in my ear.